jmcomets/jmcomets.github.io/_posts/2014-09-07-startups-something-to-experience.md

 therefore **dehumanized**.
 You're in a company who values one-on-one respect and self-development through your work.
 So bond with your team!
 Enjoy it while you can. ;)

-- TODO: make this a little cleaner, it's still at a pretty ugly state, too superficial

 ## Use the latest tools that fit you best
 ## Fear the unknown